Equity Innovation Medicine (EquIMED)

 Fourth Year

-Students are assigned problem statements specific to their placement site, and onsite, they will work to present research summaries, learn from local subject matter experts, identify gaps in care delivery, observe existing processes, and finally develop prototype solution pitches.
+Students are assigned problem statements specific to their placement site, and onsite, they will work in groups to present research summaries, learn from local subject matter experts, identify gaps in care delivery, observe existing processes, and finally develop prototype solution pitches.

 What kinds of health challenges are the students working on?